-PyInstaller works with the default Python 2.7 provided with current Mac OS X installations.
-However, if you plan to use a later version of Python, or if you use any of the major packages such as PyQt, Numpy, Matplotlib, Scipy, and the like, we strongly recommend that you install these using either MacPorts or Homebrew.
+Mac OS X 10.8 comes with Python 2.7 pre-installed by Apple.
+However, Python 2.7 is end-of-life and no longer supported by PyInstaller, also major packages such as PyQt, Numpy, Matplotlib, Scipy, and the like, have dropped support for Python 2.7, too.
+Thus we strongly recommend that you install these using either MacPorts or Homebrew.